Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Introduction

 This paper takes a quantum clock as an example of the simplest reference system to explore how the motion of object's position and the readings of the quantum clock are incorporated into a fundamental description of quantum mechanics.
 Thus, the quantum mechanics discussed in this paper is of a specific type.
 When compared with the functional integral approach \citep{Luo:2021zpi,2024arXiv240809630L}, this method based on entangled states or relative states is equivalent, yet each has its own advantages.
 The relative state approach discussed in the paper faces difficulties in being generalized to scenarios involving quantum spacetime reference frames \citep{Luo2014The,Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021zpi,Luo:2022goc,Luo:2022statistics,Luo:2022ywl,Luo:2023eqf,2023AnPhy.45869452L,2024arXiv240809630L,Luo:2025cer} and quantum field theory, whereas the functional integral approach is relatively straightforward in this regard.
 The functional method also more readily reveals the relationship between inertial forces and gravity that arises from general coordinate systems.
 However, this canonical quantum mechanical description based on relative states is more suitable for conceptually demonstrating its connections to the standard Schr\"{o}dinger equation in quantum mechanics and to the standard absolute probability interpretation of the contemporary quantum mechanics than the functional integral approach, which is the main motivation of the paper.

 In Section II of this paper, we first examine, from a historical perspective, how clocks, as a standard reference system, have been introduced and evolved in physics.
 In Section III, we discuss how to interpret the relative relationship between the quantum state of object's coordinates and the quantum state of a clock from the perspective of the entangled states.
 We also explore the general relative interpretation of the entangled states and its underlying geometry: the non-trivial fiber bundles.
 In Section IV, from a purely geometric standpoint, we discuss how the quantum state of object's coordinates evolves relative to the quantum state of the clock.
 In Section V, the relationship between the derived evolution equation and the Schr\"{o}dinger equation is discussed.
 In Section VI, several non-inertial effects that arise in the reference frame of this quantum clock is discussed.
+We give some comparison between our work and the past works in Section VII.
 Finally, we conclude the paper with a summary.
 In the appendix, we review the functional integral approach, which also deals with quantum clocks, for the purpose of comparing it with the relative state approach.